craigsimons/ndt-sonar/README.md

 # Sonar

-Sonar is an HTML5-only network diagnostic tool that utilizes the [perfSonar](http://www.perfsonar.net/) platform as well as NDT javascript libraries developed by [M-Lab](http://www.measurementlab.net/).
+Sonar is an HTML5-only network diagnostic tool that utilizes the [perfSonar](http://www.perfsonar.net/) platform as well as NDT Javascript libraries developed by [M-Lab](http://www.measurementlab.net/).
 The test determines upload and download bandwidth and can also determine some network faults such as congestion.

 #### Demo
 An online demo of an unmodified Sonar instance can be found at [www.craigsimons.com/ndt-sonar/](http://craigsimons.com/ndt-sonar/).